Salem-Willamette Valley Airport/McNary Field

 VFR

-Salem-Willamette Valley Airport/McNary Field is currently reporting visual flight rules (VFR) conditions with overcast skies at 5,500 feet and 10 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Salem-Willamette Valley Airport/McNary Field is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis